drewmrobson/add-reddit-comments-to-twitter/README.md

 # Dependencies

-This app uses Praw to integrate with Reddit and Tweepy to integrate with Twitter.
+This app uses [Praw](https://praw.readthedocs.io/en/stable/) to integrate with Reddit and [Tweepy](https://www.tweepy.org/) to integrate with Twitter.

 # Running

-The Python file takes 9 parameters.
+The Python file takes 9 parameters in this order.
 - Praw client ID
 - Praw client secret
 - Praw password